-We model appearance using a mixture model with one mixture element per name in our lexicon.
-We need a representation for faces in a feature space where comparisons are helpful.
-Our representation is obtained by rectification of the faces followed by kernel principal components analysis (kPCA) and linear discriminant analysis (LDA).
-LDA has been shown to work well for face discrimination (36; 4; 15) because it uses class information to find a set of discriminants that push means of different classes away from each other.
+We model appearance using a mixture model with one mixture element per name in our lexicon, P(face|name).
+Optimally, the face representation should be in a feature space where comparisons are helpful.
+To achieve a good feature space we first rectify the cropped face regions, then compute a basis using kernel principal components analysis (kPCA) for dimensionality reduction followed by linear discriminant analysis (LDA).
+LDA has been shown to work well for face discrimination (41; 5; 18) because it uses class information to find a set of discriminants that separate data points from different classes sufficiently.
 We model the distributions P(face|name) using gaussians with fixed covariance in this feature space.